Car thefts up 160% just as events heat up in Memphis

 As thousands prepare to enjoy the city, newly released data suggest that you may want to think twice where you park, because thieves are lurking.

-Newly released data from Memphis Police has shown that since the beginning of the year there have been 5,971 auto thefts, compared to same time last year when the city had 2,294.
+Newly released data from Memphis Police has shown that since the beginning of the year, there have been 5,971 auto thefts, compared to the same time last year when the city had 2,294.

 That’s a 160% increase.

-It these stats that vendors believe underscore the need for secure parking.
+It is these stats that vendors believe underscore the need for secure parking.

 “We stay until everyone has left at night,” parking vendor Carolyn Young said.
 “So, we walk around.
 There’s always two or three people here on the property and we even sleep in the building when we need to.”